Japan Society on Water Environment

 References

 All work cited in the text should be included in the References section.
 References must always be given in sufficient detail to enable the reader to locate the work cited.
+The authors are responsible for the accuracy of their references.

 The journal uses a modified Vancouver (numerical) format for references in the body of the manuscript and the References section.
 That is, each reference should be numbered in the order that they appear in the text as follows: for example, [1], [2], [3],....
 If multiple sources are cited simultaneously, the following style should be used: [1, 4, 7–10].
 Each numbered reference must be listed in the References section in order.